ahmadajmi/multilingualwithangular/multilingualwithangular.md

 ## Multilingual support for Angularjs

-You are building a Single Page Application with Angularjs that require a multilingual support with more than one language so the user can switch instantly between languages without refreshing the page.
+You are building a Single Page Application with Angularjs that requires a multilingual support with more than one language then the user can switch instantly between languages without refreshing the page.

-When we support more languages we need to do more things to our App, this will include translating App text, change layout direction (RTL & LTR) and in some cases load different content based on the selected language.
+When we support more languages we need to do more things to our App, this will include translating App text, switching instantly between different languages, change layout direction (RTL & LTR).
+In this tutorial we will go through theses steps and see how add a multilingual support to Angularjs applications.

 ## Environment Setup